EricFillion/happy-transformer/README.md

 2. Apple's MPS for training and inference
 3. WandB to track training runs
 4. Data supplied for training is automatically split into portions for training and evaluating
-5. Pushing Models directly to Hugging Face's Model Hub
+5. Push models directly to Hugging Face's Model Hub

 Read about the full 2.5.0 update including breaking changes [here](https://happytransformer.com/news/).